Zoharix-Tech/.github/README.md

 # 🚀 Our Vision

-At Zoharix, we believe Africa deserves world-class technology built with innovation, simplicity, and scalability in mind.
+At  believe Africa deserves world-class technology built with innovation, simplicity, and scalability in mind.

 We are creating an ecosystem
 - Create opportunities